Thomas Edward Flores

 George Mason University

-Associate Professor, School for Conflict Analysis and Resolution, August 2016-Present
+Associate Professor, Carter School for Peace and Conflict Resolution, August 2016-Present

 Assistant Professor, School for Conflict Analysis and Resolution, August 2009-August 2016,